Financhill

 • What do Analysts Say About DLICY or MUFG?

 Dai-ichi Life Holdings has a consensus price target of --, signalling downside risk potential of --.
-On the other hand Mitsubishi UFJ Financial Group has an analysts' consensus of $13.74 which suggests that it could fall by -2.7%.
+On the other hand Mitsubishi UFJ Financial Group has an analysts' consensus of $13.74 which suggests that it could grow by 0.95%.
 Given that Mitsubishi UFJ Financial Group has higher upside potential than Dai-ichi Life Holdings, analysts believe Mitsubishi UFJ Financial Group is more attractive than Dai-ichi Life Holdings.

 Company Buy Ratings Hold Ratings Sell Ratings